General-Meow/kubernetes-notes/README.md

 - kubectl logs                                  - print the logs from a container
                                                 - kubectl logs <pod name> <container name> - container name isn't required id=f there is only one container in a pod
 - kubectl attach <pod name> -i                  - attach to a pod as if you have ssh access
+- kubectl exec --stdin --tty <pod name> -- /bin/bash -- or try this one
-- kubectl run -i -tty busybox --image=busybox --restart=Never --sh      - Create a new pod with the busy box image and log into it. you will then have access to all pods within the cluster - useful for debugging
+- kubectl run -i --tty busybox --image=busybox --restart=Never -- sh      - Create a new pod with the busy box image and log into it. you will then have access to all pods within the cluster - useful for debugging
+- kubectl run -i --tty alpine --image=alpine --restart=Never -- sh      - Create a new pod with the alpineapk image and log into it. you will then have access to all pods within the cluster - useful for debugging
+  -- install curl in alpine `apk add curl`
 - kubectl exec <pod id> <COMMAND>               - run a command on a container in a Pod
                                                 - e.g. kubectl exec <pod name> <command>
                                                 - e.g. kubectl exec <pod name> bash - start a bash shell in the pod container